- Fraser Health

 Communication errors can sometimes be a cause of perinatal death or injury during an obstetrical trauma.
 The departments involved wanted to reduce this risk by improving communication, fostering mutual respect, and by clarifying the designated roles of various member of the team.

 Dr. Maria Odulio lead the way to bring together Obstetrics, Neonatal Intensive Care Unit, Emergency, Nursing and Respiratory Departments for a workshop.
 In total, 67 participants took part, representing:

 - Unit Clerks

 - Risk Management

-More than two-thirds of those who attended learned something new, such as helpful or critical information related to various codes (Code Pink , Code Blue, Code Neonate, etc.) , the role of Respiratory, the importance of a good patient handover and the debriefing policy.
-They also learned the importance of clear respectful communication and role clarity.
-In the future more multidisciplinary simulations can be used to prepare for emergency situations.
+More than two-thirds of those who attended learned something new, such as helpful or critical information related to various codes (Code Pink , Code Blue, Code Neonate, etc.), the Respiratory role, the importance of a good patient handover, and the debriefing policy.
+They also learned the importance of clear, respectful communication and role clarity.
+In the future, more multidisciplinary simulations can be used to prepare for emergency situations.

 ‘I just wanted to say a big thanks for all the work you (Dr. Odulio) put into today.
 I thought it was a great success - a welcome start to important conversations and improved teamwork’ - ED Physician Participant

 ‘I just wanted to thank everyone again for a very successful workshop…the evaluations are overwhelmingly positive with 9-10/10 for helpfulness’ - Northern Health Clinical Nurse Educator